marcuj/create-art-store/APIDOC.md

 # Create - API Documentation
 This API retrieves information on items that are listed, sold, and bought in Create.
-Additionally, the API handles user logins and registration to Create.
+Additionally, the API handles user logins, registration, buying items, and listing items for sale.

-NEED ADD CATEGORY ENDPOINT

 ## Retrieving Listed Items
 **Endpoint:** `/listings`

 **Description:** Get a list of items listed on Create with optional filtering criteria (described below in params).
-Each item can be filtered by title, price, category, and seller.
+Each item can be filtered by title, price, category, seller, and ID.
 If no filters, returns all listed items.

 **Request Type:** `GET`